izivkov/GShockTimeServer/gatttool_scripts/readme.md

 # GATTTOOL Scripts

 gatttool is a bluez utility that can be used to easily interact with a Bluetooth Low Energy device.
-Despite is considered as deprecated and replaced by bluetoothctl, but the latter is (to my opinion) more difficult to use.
+It is considered as deprecated and replaced by bluetoothctl, but the latter is (to my opinion) more difficult to use.

 gattool can be used as a shell command, for example :